Nexplanon: Contraceptive Implant

 - Some medications can reduce the implant’s effectiveness.

-The Nexplanon implant works by releasing progestogen steadily into the bloodstream.
+The Nexplanon is a small, matchstick-sized implant inserted discreetly beneath the skin of the upper arm.
+This implant works by releasing progestogen steadily into the bloodstream.
 This hormone prevents ovulation.

 After 3 years, it will be time to have your implant removed.
-This process is equally straight forward that involves a minimal incision and removal via a tweezer-like instrument.
+This process is equally straightforward and involves a minimal incision and removal via a tweezer-like instrument.

 - It lasts for 3 years

-- Is not intrusive of your sex life
+- Is not intrusive to your sex life

-- Is a good alternative to estrogen-based contraception
+- It is a good alternative to estrogen-based contraception

 - Safe for use during breastfeeding